reach2rv/mobile_app_documentation/README.md

 weight range
 diamond weight range
 ```
+Data for the above criteria can be fetched from their respective APIs as follows:
+- Attributes: `/Services/Master/Attributes/List`
+- Item group: `/Services/Master/ItemGroups/List`
+- Type (categories): `/Services/Master/Type/List`
+- Subtype (subcategories): `/Services/Master/SubType/List`

+Collection and super type are part of attributes and can be selected using `attribute_type_id` where 11 is for super type and 12 is for collection.

+#### Filter Functionality
+Users can use filters to search for items with various attributes available in the filter options.
+Users can multi-select each of the available criteria to filter items.
+Once the user clicks on apply, the app queries the Items API, passing the selected filter options to each of their respective variables as an array.
+The API returns matching items to the user's query, which are then displayed on the search page.

 ##### Items API Endpoint
 The search page will utilize the existing items API for fetching filtered data based on user-selected variables.